isomerpages/moe-kentridgesec/_school-information/National Digital Literacy Programme (NDLP).md

 </li>
 <li>
 <p>All PLDs are installed with a Device Management Application (DMA) to support
-a safe and conducive learning environment.&nbsp; You should not attempt to bypass the DMA.</p>
+a safe and conducive learning environment.
+You should not attempt to bypass the DMA.</p>
 </li>
 <li>
 <p>You are responsible for regularly backing up your learning materials in